Public-Health-Bioinformatics/flu_classification_suite/README.md

 5. Select the clade definition file under **Clade Definition File** (*Note: The clade definition file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
 6. Execute the operation
 7. Download the output file
+8. View the line list as a [spreadsheet](doc/images/spreadsheet_view_linelist_and_agg_linelist.pdf) to compare antigenic amino acid sequences of samples to the reference.

 ![](doc/images/aggregate_line_list-output.png)